 DeepSeek-V3.2 | 128K | $0.028 | $0.28 | $0.42 |

-That means the big cost split in DeepSeek's current public pricing is not chat versus reasoner.
-It is cache hit versus cache miss.
+Two endpoints.
+Same underlying model.
+Same price.
+The real cost split in DeepSeek's current pricing is not chat versus reasoner — it is cache hit versus cache miss, a 10x difference on input tokens.

 Assume 10,000 requests per day, each with 2,000 input tokens and 300 output tokens.